micabytes/storybytes-desktop/README.md

 # storybytes-desktop

-Desktop version of the StoryBytes story viewer for [mica-ink](https://github.com/micabytes/mica-ink).
+StoryBytes is a simple viewer for [Ink]() scripts; [storybytes-desktop](https://github.com/micabytes/storybytes-desktop) is a simple desktop application built using Kotlin and [TornadoFX](https://github.com/edvin/tornadofx).

-This is an extremely simple application built using Kotlin and [TornadoFX](https://github.com/edvin/tornadofx).
+StoryBytes was originally developed as a very simple demo for [mica-ink](https://github.com/micabytes/mica-ink); the current version is built to use [blade-ink](https://github.com/bladecoder/blade-ink) which I recommend for Java development with Ink.

 ## Roadmap

 I basically built this just to play around a bit with TornadoFX, so at present there are no specific plans.
-I might try to make it a desktop version of the StoryBytes android app at some point (i.e., a generic Ink player) but there is no ETA on that.
+I might try to make it a desktop version of the StoryBytes android app at some point (i.e., a generic Ink player with file loading, etc) but there is no ETA on that.

 ## Building